SairamPotta/SairamPotta/README.md

 Associate Technical Lead
 ------------------------

 Hi, I am a Mean Stack developer having 6+ years of Experience in the Software Industry.
 Starter Career with Angular Developer with Hands-on experience in HTML 5, CSS 3, and JavaScript.
 Now I am working as a MEAN Stack developer using Backend Technologies like Nodejs and NestJs, along with Knowledge of Cloud Concepts like Docker and K18.
-Having Good exposure on writing the unit test cases using the Jest Framework
+Having Good exposure to writing the unit test cases using the Jest Framework

 * 🌍  I'm based in India
+* 🖥️  See my portfolio at [My Portfolio](http://sairampotta.github.io/portfolio/)
 * ✉️  You can contact me at [kumarsaifinal@gmail.com](mailto:kumarsaifinal@gmail.com)
 * 🚀  I'm currently working on [Analytics Based Appliaction](http://github.com/SairamPotta)
 * 🧠  I'm learning Cloud Deployments, Docker and Kubernetes